 At the ideological core of the current English curriculum is individualism.
 The focus on the ‘unique child’ as an overarching principle of the Statutory Framework for the Early Years Foundation Stage (DfE, 2021), for example, could easily be interpreted as one of singularity: ‘we are on our own; no one owes us a living’.
 Somewhat ironically, despite the emphasis on the ‘unique child’, the education system in England has increasingly become a ‘conveyor belt’ with a ‘lack of individualisation’ that offers no real ‘acknowledgement of individual differences’ (Buckler, 2021, p.
 72).
 In fact, Anderberg (2020, p.
 12) argues that rather than fulfilling the more democratic aim of promoting lifelong learning and inclusion, English schools are ‘exacerbating segregation, differentiation and exclusion’.
 Children who conform to the concept of the ‘ideal student’ in English education – those with educated parents who fully uphold the values of the schools system; those who are able, but also placid and docile, waiting to be filled with the prescribed knowledge (that they are willing to regurgitate onto exam papers); those who fully subscribe to the government’s view of educational success and do not wander from the path into creativity or vocational training (Cornish, 2023) – those are the children who the English education system ‘sees’, and those are the children primed to succeed.

 Social pedagogy starts from a different place, contending ‘that education takes place primarily for the society or community’ not for individual success (Hämäläinen, 2012, p.
 99, citing Salo, 1952).
 And a community is, by its very nature, made up of diversely talented individuals who fulfil the disparate needs of that community.
 There is not regulation of skill development but a complementarity.
 Individualism does not mean to compete for the same, but to develop one’s own strengths and skillset for the benefit of all.
 Such a culture is similar to Ubuntu, ‘a South African term with many definitions but all based upon the idea of a shared humanity, whereby we sustain one another and take responsibility for one another’s mistakes’ (Solvason and Kington, 2019, p.
 9).
 The premise of such an approach is bidirectional: education can create inclusive communities, which in turn fosters inclusive individuals; and inclusive individuals form inclusive communities.
-As families have become increasingly transient and communities less religious, schools (by default) have had to pick up the wider role previously undertaken by the extended family, community and church.
+As families become increasingly transient and communities less religious, schools (by default) need to pick up the wider role previously undertaken by the extended family, community and church.
 As Nikolaou et al. (2017, p.
 6) explain: ‘the task of the teacher and the school is also to create citizens and help them integrate to the community with the prospect of a properly functioning society.’
 Our hope is for English schools to widen their scope to include the key social pedagogical focus of ‘bringing up children’ rather than simply filling them with knowledge; and by doing so to provide diverse education opportunities that embrace ‘“education” in the broadest sense of that word’ (Petrie et al., 2009, p.
 3).